-Brassica juncea = Indian mustards (like green wave & red giant) Crosses within species happen but you may flower multiple species at the same and have isolation.
-Remember to check what your neighbors growing and letting flower.
+Crosses between species happen very rarely, but you may flower multiple species at the same and have isolation.
+Remember to check what your neighbors are growing and letting flower.
 See Seed to Seed by Ashworth for more depth on Brassicas.
 Details in the Read More!
 Section.